Towers of Power – what are they?

 They are an easy and inexpensive way of improving food growing in a natural way, with stimulating effects on animals and humans, helping to energise us too.
 Less crop chemicals may be needed, so it can be a great win for the environment.
 Gary’s impressive results spurred me on to help construct hundreds of Power Towers across Australasia at workshops mostly held in farming areas.

-***Find out more, including how to make your own Power Towers in my book ‘Stone Age Farming’, find it HERE.
+***Find out more, including how to make your own Power Towers in my book ‘Stone Age Farming’.

 ***Visit Irish Round Towers, including the one that originally inspired Callahan, on a tour in Ireland with Alanna Moore, and also make a Power Tower.
-See HERE.
+See Events pages.

 ***Buy ready-made Power Towers, from our colleagues at the Ifur Institute in Germany.
 See HERE.